rehierl/html-outliner-spec/issue-associations-notes.md

 [step 6.](./outliner-steps.md/#6) states: Associate all nodes in the subtree with the heading of the section with which they are associated, if any.

+This can be translated into the following pseudocode:

+- `node.heading = node.parentSection.heading`

 Which can be understood to define the following property:

 - `Element Node.heading`
 - `(node.parentSection == node.heading.parentSection)`

-**TODO** - What would be the use of a `Node.heading` property?
+**TODO** - What is the use of a separate `Node.heading` property? - Couldn't you always use `node.parentSection.heading` instead? - It probably only makes sense if you don't support a `parentSection` property. - Which doesn't make sense: If you don't have a `parentSection` property, then how can you assign a heading to a node?
+By having a `currentHeading` variable?

-Having this step as an explicit step inside the algorithm's specification turns it into a mandatory step unless it is explicitly declared to be optional.
-This step should probably be marked to be an optional one.
+**TODO** - Having this step as an explicit step within the specification turns it into a mandatory one, unless it is explicitly declared to be optional.
+It should probably be marked to be an optional step.

-**TODO** - Couldn't you always use `node.parentSection.heading` instead?

-NOTE - This property is in direct conflict with the definition of a heading for an element of sectioning content.
-In essence, there are two definitions for a heading of a sectioning content element: This one refers to an outer heading element (superordinate) and the other one (definition of sectioning content element) to an inner heading element (subordinate).
+**ISSUE** - This property is in direct conflict with the definition of a heading for an element of sectioning content.
+In essence, there are two definitions for a `heading` property that have a different meaning: This definition refers to an outer heading element (superordinate) and the other one (definition for a sectioning content element) to an inner heading element (subordinate).

 <!-- ####################################################################### -->
 <h2 id="conclusion">Conclusion</h2>